KQM-git/TCL/characters/hydro/xingqiu.md

 {% tab title="C6" %}
 ### **Hence, Call Them My Own Verses**

-Activating 2 of Guhua Sword: Raincutter’s Sword Rain attacks greatly increases the DMG of the third.
-Xingqiu regenerates 3 Energy when Sword Rain attacks hit opponents.
+Changes the sequence of number of Sword Rains attacks created in each of Guhua Sword: Raincutter's **Sword Rain** waves to 2-3-5.
+Xingqiu regenerates 3 Energy when the third **Sword Rain** wave hits opponents.

+Energy regeneration is not affected by Energy Recharge.
 {% endtab %}
 {% endtabs %}

 ## **External Links**